Locations:

 Will I need amputation to treat myxofibrosarcoma?

-No. Removing your arm or leg (amputation) used to be a common treatment for myxofibrosarcoma.
-Today, healthcare providers do everything they can to avoid amputation.
+Not necessarily.
+Removing an arm or leg (amputation) used to be a common treatment for myxofibrosarcoma.
+This was to ensure no cancer cells remained after surgery.
+Today, healthcare providers usually do limb salvage surgery to avoid amputation.
+The goal is to get rid of the cancer without limiting your mobility.

 Advertisement